 Accounting software is critical to virtually every business.
 These 10 bookkeeping tools are recommended by small business owners for their ease of use, versatility and effectiveness.

-Before we dive into these 10 great options for small businesses, it's important to have a firm understanding of bookkeeping and what options are available for small business owners.
+Before you dive into these 10 great options for small businesses, it's important to have a firm understanding of bookkeeping and the options available to small business owners.
+[In the market for accounting software?
+Check out the options we recommend as being the best accounting software for small businesses.]

 What is bookkeeping?

 At its core, bookkeeping is the recording of financial transactions associated with accounting.
-This means keeping track of business income and expenses so you have a realistic idea of how much money is flowing in and out of your business at any given time.
-Bookkeeping includes activities like logging income, tallying expenses, calculating payroll costs, determining fixed and variable costs, and noting other business income developments.
+This means keeping track of your business's income and expenses so you have a realistic idea of how much money is flowing in and out at any given time.
+Bookkeeping includes activities like logging income, tallying expenses, calculating payroll costs, determining fixed and variable costs, and noting other developments in the business's income.

 The key to bookkeeping is organization and accuracy.
-You need to have all of your financial information organized in one place, and it needs to be accurate down to the cent.
-This will give you the opportunity to create accurate, usable books.
+You need to have all of your financial information organized in one place, and it needs to be correct down to the cent.
+This allows you to create accurate, usable books.

-While there are accounting systems for small businesses, the nature of bookkeeping has remained the same for hundreds of years.
-Whether through an automated system or by hand, typical bookkeeping activities include handling the following:
+While there are many technical accounting systems for small businesses, the nature of bookkeeping has remained the same for hundreds of years.
+Whether you do it through an automated system or by hand, typical bookkeeping activities include handling the following:

 - Records of sale of your good or service